Academic Catalog

 *The Friends of Women’s Studies Scholarship is funded by an endowment in honor of Carolyn Rhodes for students majoring in women’s studies.
 Two scholarships are awarded: one to a graduate student seeking an M.A. in humanities and one to an undergraduate student.
 Graduate students must have a minimum grade point average of 3.50.
 Recipients can be full- or part-time students.
 (FAFSA)

-*The Linda Hyatt Wilson Graduate Scholarship in China Studies was established by Linda Hyatt Wilson to assist a full time graduate student who maintains a grade point average of 3.5, demonstrates financial need and is involved in the study of China’s culture, history economy, politics, or foreign relations.
+*The Linda Hyatt Wilson Graduate Scholarship in China Studies was established by Linda Hyatt Wilson to assist a full-time graduate student who maintains a grade point average of 3.5, demonstrates financial need and is involved in the study of China’s culture, history economy, politics, or foreign relations.
 (FAFSA)

 *The Barbara M. Gorlinsky Memorial Fine Arts Scholarship is made possible by an endowment the Gorlinsky family established in memory of their daughter.
 It is designed to assist students with financial need who are fine arts majors.
 Information concerning portfolio requirements is available from the Art Department.
 (PORTFOLIO, FAFSA) (757) 683-4047.